-The key challenges in relation to Brexit are the uncertainty surrounding whether the UK and EU will be able to ratify a withdrawal agreement with the EU, and trying to ascertain what effect this will have on the regulatory and economic environment for entities that are affected.
+As we approach the 31 October 2019 deadline, the key challenges in relation to Brexit stem from the posibility of the UK leaving without a deal and the effect this will have on the regulatory and economic environment for entities that are affected.

 For example, what will happen to UK companies with cross border operations in the EU (and vice-versa) should there be no deal?
 This is a very broad question that is not easily answered and will be dependent on individual facts and circumstances.
 However areas which can be expected to be most affected by this uncertainty are those which rely on management’s ability to forecast.
 These include (but are not limited to):

 In assessing going concern, management should consider all available information about the future, which is at least, but is not limited to, twelve months from the reporting date.
 In making their judgements and assumptions about the future, management should consider all available information regarding Brexit up to the date the financial statements are authorised for issue, including the potential impact of a ‘no deal’ scenario.